meetuparchive/meetup-scala-generator/README.md

 ### Generate a server
 `CP=target/meetup-scala-0.0.1-SNAPSHOT.jar swagger-codegen/swagger-codegen generate -i swagger.yaml -l meetup-scala-server -o generated`

+The name of the runnable Main object or objects generated is based on the tags used in the swagger definition file.
+The swagger generator groups together API endpoints into separate classfiles based on their tags.
+If no tags are used, a `DefaultApiMain` is generated.
+In the example swagger provided, the endpoints are tagged with `subscription` and `SubscriptionApiMain` is generated.
+If endpoints are tagged differently, then multiple `Main` classes will be generated, each providing only the grouped endpoints corresponding to one tag (or default).

 ---

 This uses the `swagger-codegen` script to run the [swagger-codegen CLI](https://github.com/swagger-api/swagger-codegen),